 - 22% increase in students K–5th grade reading at or above grade level after just one month of use.

 Kids don’t spend the whole day in school, so how are they spending time out of school?
 Is it spent productively?
 Many youths attend after-school programs.
 To assure these kids have access to high-quality youth programs that keep them on track for success, United Way partner out-of-school time programs use the Youth Quality Program Assessment.
 The Assessment evaluates the quality of youth experiences, helps programs identify areas to strengthen, and builds staff professional competencies.

 - 13 organizations are enhancing their youth programming based on assessment data.

 What kinds of things does Youth Quality Program Assessment measure?

 - Safe environment

 - Availability of caring adults in kids’ lives

-Early Warning Indicator and Intervention Systems help address one of our community’s most pressing challenges: enabling all students to stay on track to graduate from high school, ready for college or job training.
-In an era of data-driven education reform, early warning systems are at the cutting edge of how schools, students, educators, and communities can use data to help children achieve success.
+Early Intervention helps address one of our community’s most pressing challenges: enabling all students to stay on track to graduate from high school, ready for college or job training.
+In an era of data-driven education reform, early intervention is at the cutting edge of how schools, students, educators, and communities can use data to help children achieve success.

 Academic Support Results